garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

 r/r 50-128-1:	hiberfil.sys
 r/r 79301-128-1:	pagefile.sys
 ```
-Viewing the file contents of each of these partitions shows the second one with a starting sector offset of 1126400 is the main volume we will want to be looking at containing user information.
+Viewing the file contents of each partition shows the second one with a starting sector offset of 1126400 is the main volume we will want to be looking at containing user information.

-To navigate through the file system you take can use the icat command to output the contents of the file or you can use the fls command to navigate throught the directories.
+To navigate through the file system you take can use the icat command to output the contents of the file or you can use the fls command to navigate through the directories.
 To do this you need to provide the inode to the end of the command.
-This can be found in the second column ofthe fls output.
+This can be found in the second column of the fls output.

 ## Sleuthkit Examples:
 ```